-Product CO2_IASA_NLIS (from IASI on Metop-A) appears to meet the "relative systematic error" requirement of better than 0.5 ppm: the estimated relative accuracy is in the range 0.46-0.49 ppm (the overall bias is estimated to 0.57 ppm).
-The product is also very stable (-0.01 +/- 0.01 ppm/year (1-sigma)) meeting the requirement for long-term drift.
-For product CO2_IASB_NLIS (from IASI on Metop-B) the performance seems to be similar.
+Summary quality IASI CO2 products: The single measurement precision of product CO2_IASA_NLIS (from IASI on Metop-A) is 1 ppm.
+The mean bias (global offset) is 0.96 ppm.
+The estimated relative accuracy is around 1 ppm.
+The probability that the < 0.5 ppm user requirement is met has been estimated to 50% taking into account the uncertainty of the reference data and assessment method.
+The product is also very stable (0.06 +/- 0.10 ppm/year (1-sigma)) meeting the requirement for long-term drift stability.
+The performance of product CO2_IASB_NLIS (from IASI on Metop-B) seems to be similar.

-Product CH4_IASA_NLIS (from IASI on Metop-A) appears to meet the "relative systematic error" requirement of better than 10 ppb: the estimated relative accuracy is about 5.2 ppb (the overall bias is estimated to -1.3 ppb).
-The product appears to be quite stable but a quantitative assessment could not be carried out due to lack of reference data.
-For product CH4_IASB_NLIS (from IASI on Metop-B) the performance seems to be similar.
+Summary quality IASI CH4 products: The single measurement precision of product CH4_IASA_NLIS (from IASI on Metop-A) is 12 ppb.
+The mean bias (global offset) is -3.4 ppb.
+The product appears to meet the "relative systematic error" requirement of better than 10 ppb: the estimated relative accuracy is 3.4 ppb.
+The product appears to be very stable but a quantitative analysis could not be carried out due to lack of reference data.
+The performance of product CH4_IASB_NLIS (from IASI on Metop-B) seems to be similar.

-For product CO2_AIRS_NLIS (from project GHG-CCI) the estimated performance is: single measurement precision 1.3 ppb, mean bias -0.43 ppb.
+For product CO2_AIRS_NLIS (from project GHG-CCI) the estimated performance is: single measurement precision: 1.3 ppm, mean bias: -0.43 ppm.